manicinc/logomaker/README.md

-# Logomaker: AI-Enhanced Logo Generator (An Experiment in Vibe Coding ✨)
+# Logomaker: Portable, Offline Logos with Self-Managed Fonts Library (An Experiment in ✨ Vibe Coding ✨)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE) [![Live Demo](https://img.shields.io/badge/Live_Demo-Online-brightgreen)](https://manicinc.github.io/logomaker/) [![Sponsor](https://img.shields.io/badge/Sponsor-%E2%9D%A4-ff69b4)](https://github.com/sponsors/manicinc)

 Logomaker is a free, open-source, client-side text logo generator featuring ~400 fonts, dynamic effects, and versatile export options.
-Designed for **extreme portability** and **offline-first use**, it leverages an optimized build process with intelligent font loading.
+Designed for **extreme portability** and **offline-first use**, it leverages an optimized build process with intelligent font loading, that allows for users to easily import and manage their own fonts.

 This project is more than just a tool; it's a **Human+AI collaborative coding experiment** developed by [Manic Agency](https://manic.agency).
 Roughly 90% of the codebase originated from AI (LLMs like GPT-4, Claude 3, Gemini families) guided by **technical prompt engineering** and refined through an **iterative collaborative development and testing process**, or **✨ Vibe Coding ✨** – an attempt to harness AI for rapid development while maintaining robust engineering practices and a distinct creative workflow.
 It's a practical look at the potential and challenges of this emerging development paradigm, built by an agency focused on experimental tech (AR/VR, AI/ML, GenAI, Crypto, Game Design).